- Trace the steps of emperors on the Kumano Kodo Pilgrimage Trail

-Fly into Kyoto or Osaka and board a scenic oceanside train bound for the small town of Kii-Tanabe on the mystical Kii Peninsula, gateway to the historic Kumano Kodo Trail.
-From Kii-Tanabe, take a bus to Takijiri where you'll start your walk on the Nakachechi portion of the Kumano Kodo.
+Welcome to Japan!
+Upon arrival in Kyoto or Osaka, board a scenic oceanside train bound for the small town of Kii-Tanabe on the mystical Kii Peninsula, the gateway to the historic Kumano Kodo Trail.
+From Kii-Tanabe, you'll take a bus to Takijiri, where you'll start your walk on the Nakachechi portion of the Kumano Kodo.

-Make your way two hours up the steadily rising path to the ridge-top town of Takahara where a small, Japanese-style hotel with sweeping valley and mountain views awaits.
-Alternately, you could stay in a Japanese Minshuku in the nearby village of Kurisugawa.
-Both options serve good, home-cooked dinners featuring local seasonal ingredients.
+Make your way two hours up the steadily-rising path to the ridgetop town of Takahara, where a small, Japanese-style hotel with sweeping valley and mountain views awaits.
+Alternatively, you could stay in a traditional minshuku (family-run bed and breakfast) in the nearby village of Kurisugawa.
+Both options serve good, home-cooked dinners featuring local and seasonal ingredients.

 Day 2: Hike from Takahara to Chikatsuyu

-After your Japanese breakfast, follow the trail as it winds through small settlements and peaceful countryside, passing several Oji shrines before finally descending to the village of Chikatsuyu.
+After a traditional Japanese breakfast, get back on the trail this morning and follow as it winds through small settlements and peaceful countryside, passing several Oji shrines before finally descending to the village of Chikatsuyu.
 The paths are clearly defined, and flagstones have been laid in some places to make the climbs easier.
-Arrive in Chikatsuyu in time to relax before dinner at a family-run Minshuku guesthouse.
+You'll arrive in Chikatsuyu in time to relax before dinner at a family-run minshuku guesthouse.